Skip to main content

 Make a client certificate authentication request

-Sends an HTTP(S) request to services that require a client certificate authorization.
+Sends an HTTP(S) request to apps that require a client certificate authorization.

 Get a file